Heavy rain and strong winds wipe out second round of Scottish Boys' Open

 — Scottish Golf (@ScottishGolf) April 7, 2022

 It means that Blairgowrie’s Connor Graham will lead by a shot at five-under.
-Daniel Bullen (Aucherarder), England’s Charlie Croker and Joe Jones of Wales are a shot behind.
+Daniel Bullen (Auchterarder), England’s Charlie Croker and Joe Jones of Wales are a shot behind.

 In the Scottish Girls’ Open at Irvine Bogside, Germany’s Philipa Gollan retained the lead with a tw0-under second round of 70 for a five-under total.